 All foreigners travelling to Thailand under the Tourist Visa Exemption or the Tourist Visa on Arrival must have acceptable evidence of onward travel showing that they will be exiting Thailand to another country within the period of stay granted.

-The information on this page is available as a separate PDF download - Thailand Tourist Visa Exemption Rule.
+The information is available as a separate PDF download - Thailand Tourist Visa Exemption Rule.

-The Thailand Tourist Visa Exemption Rule applies to UK Passport holders and nationals of certain other countries as listed on Download V2 Visa Requirements by Nationality who are:-
+The Thailand Tourist Visa Exemption Rule applies to UK Passport holders and nationals of certain other countries (See download V2 Visa Requirements by Nationality) who are:-

 Be aware that some flight companies may not allow passengers who are travelling to Thailand without a valid visa to board their flight from the UK to Thailand unless they possess a valid international air ticket showing that they will be exiting Thailand within 30 or 15 days of entry as applicable.
 If in doubt travellers should check with their flight operator (not travel agent).